gvwilson/sensibleadventures/nardica/nardica.md

 An old woman smiled back.
-Her brown face was lined with a century of wrinkles, and what was left of her hair was plastered against her scalp in a style that Iffy had only ever seen in her homework.
+Her brown face was lined with a century of wrinkles, and what was left of her hair was plastered against her scalp in a style that Iffy had only ever seen in homework for her history class.
 "Hello,"
-she said.
+the face said.
 "You must be Miz Kwan.
 I'm Doctor Johel.
 I'm looking forward to meeting you."

-They sailed into Rothera two days later.
+They reached Rothera two days later.
-The spotter stayed traced lazy circles overhead, its insect-eye cameras and microscopic core ceaselessly searching for signs of more trouble.
+The spotter stayed traced lazy circles overhead, its insect-eye cameras and microscopic core searching ceaselessly for signs of more trouble.
-Every time Wales emerged for a few minutes to get some food or use the toilet, Uncle Jack made a point of asking whether "his" satellites were doing the same.
+Each time Wales emerged from his cabin for a few minutes to get some tea or use the toilet, the spotter drifted closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.
-Wales just shook his head and retreated to his cabin.
+Wales paid no attention to it, and little more to Iffy and her foster parents.
+"Good morning",
+"excuse me",
+and "no thank you"
+were all he seemed to have the energy to say.

+They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was:
+Rothera.
+The capital of Australia's Antarctic territory was ten times the size of Halley, home port for the fleet that glared across the Drake Passage at the southernmost tip of South America and the Zillion marauders who called it home.

-A pair of low-slung launches intercepted them just as Rothera took shape on the horizon.
+A pair of low-slung launches intercepted them as they rounded the rocky point where the scavenged remains of the original research station still stood.
-Other than that,
-they didn't see a single other vessel.
+Normally bustling with warships, freighters, fishing boats, tugs, and water taxis, Rothera's harbor seemed unnaturally quiet.
-"Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg.
+"Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg liberally dusted with curry powder.
-"That's what Jack says---everyone's been told to stay outta the way 'til we're berthed."
+"That's what Jack says---everyone's been told to stay outta the way 'til we tie up.
+Seems we scared 'em,"
+she added bleakly.

 Her meager lunch inside her,
 Iffy went back on deck.